They Won't Believe Me: Plot

 As they drive to Reno that night an oncoming truck blows a tire and swerves into their path.
 Verna is killed and burned beyond recognition.
 Larry wakes up in the hospital, concussed.
 Verna’s wedding band causes her to be misidentified as Greta.
 Hatching a plan, he chooses not to correct the error.

 Once he recovers, he returns to the ranch to eliminate Greta before she is seen alive.
 Finding the house empty, he goes to her favorite spot, a cliff by a waterfall.
 His goodbye note is lying at the top, and Greta’s body at the bottom.
 He dumps her corpse in the dark pool below the falls.

 Depressed, Larry borrows against the estate and tours South America unsuccessfully trying to cheer himself up.
 In Jamaica, he runs into Janice.
 They reconcile, and she persuades him to return to Los Angeles.
-Later, arriving early at her hotel, he sees Trenton go into her room.
+Later, arriving early at her hotel there, he sees Trenton go into her room.
 Eavesdropping, he learns that Trenton believes Verna was blackmailing Larry, who killed her and hid her body on his ranch, and that Trenton had put Janice up to luring him back stateside.

 Ultimately, Trenton calls in the police.
 They find Greta's decomposed body, but assume it is Verna's.
 The local storekeeper is a witness to Larry and Verna driving away together the day both disappeared.
 The police buy Trenton‘s version of events, and Larry is tried for Verna’s murder.

 While the jury deliberates, Larry is visited by Janice, who believes in his innocence and seeks his forgiveness.
 She promises to wait for him.
 He says there won’t be any waiting, and that the jury does not matter, as he has passed judgment on himself.
 Back in court, as the verdict begins to be read, Larry rushes to an open 12th floor window.
 Before he can jump he is shot dead by a courtroom guard.

 The bailiff then reads the verdict: Not guilty.